Azure/fedramp-iaas-webapp/README.md

 4. Click **Purchase**.

 #### Monitoring deployment status
 This solution uses multiple nested templates to deploy and configure the resources shown in the architecture diagram.
-The full deployment will take approximately **[120]** minutes.
+The full deployment will take approximately 120 minutes.
 You can monitor the deployment from Azure Portal.
+When complete, there will be 49 items deployed to the resource group.
+If you encounter deployment errors, check the [troubleshooting](#troubleshooting) section below.

 See [TIMELINE.md](/docs/TIMELINE.md) for a resource dependency outline.